Teratoscincus bedriagai

-Teratoscincus bedriagai, also known commonly as Bedraiga's wonder gecko or Bedriaga's plate-tailed gecko, is a small species of lizard in the family Sphaerodactylidae.
+Teratoscincus bedriagai, also known commonly as Bedriaga's wonder gecko or Bedriaga's plate-tailed gecko, is a small species of lizard in the family Sphaerodactylidae.
 The species is native to Central and Western Asia.

 Etymology

 The specific name, bedriagai, is in honor of Russian herpetologist Jacques von Bedriaga.

 Geographic range

 T. bedriagai is native to the northern and eastern desert basins of the central Plateau of Iran, Sistan, and the desert regions of southern Afghanistan as far east as Kandahar.
 Ecological variables tested for T. bedriagai found that isothermality was more important with 32% contribution.

 Habitat

 The preferred natural habitats of T. bedriagai are desert and shrubland, at altitudes of 100–1,400 m.